Reconstructing Glacier Change Between 33°S and 35°S in the Chilean Andes since the Last Glacial Maximum

-Grantham Scholar Charlotte Curry is researching glaciers in the Andes and changes to them caused by mining and climate change and how this may impact water resources.
+Grantham Scholar Charlotte Curry is researching glaciers in the Andes and the long-term impact of mining on glacier evolution.

 The project